-Warning: You can incur interest and penalties if you're subject to the additional 0.9% Medicare tax and it isn't withheld from your pay and you don't make sufficient estimated tax payments. ❖ ompensation may take several forms, including salary, fringe benefits and bonuses.
-If you're an executive or other key employee, stock-based compensation, such as restricted stock, restricted stock units (RSUs) or stock options (either incentive or nonqualified), and nonqualified deferred compensation (NQDC) may also be included in your exec comp package.
+Do you know the tax consequences of your exec comp?

+f you're an executive or other key employee, you might receive stock-based compensation, such as restricted stock, restricted stock units (RSUs) or stock options (either incentive or nonqualified), or nonqualified deferred compensation (NQDC).
 The tax consequences of these types of compensation can be complex - subject to ordinary income, capital gains, employment and other taxes.
 So smart tax planning is critical.

-Smart tax planning for your exec comp package is critical
+Keep in mind that proposed tax law changes such as changes to tax rates, repeal of the AMT, and reduction or repeal of the 0.9% additional Medicare tax or NIIT could affect the tax consequences - and associated planning strategies - related to exec comp.
+Check with your tax advisor for the latest information.